paystand/paystand-woocommerce/ReadMe.md

 # Paystand WooCommerce Checkout Plugin

-WooCommerce Plugin to add Payments with Paystand checkout, allowing to use ACH, Card, E-check
+WooCommerce Plugin to add Payments with Paystand checkout, allowing to use ACH, Card, Bank

 ## Getting Started